budynek aiut AIUT sp. z o. o.

 Equation (1.2) can be also presented as

-The equation (1.5) represents general relationship and that means that any object
+Please note that equation (1.5) represents general relationship and that means

 Similarly, integrating (1.3) in respect to d v and dt